 Saturday October 10, 2009, Day 4

 After my morning cup of coffee I checked the weather on the Internet.
-The predicted wind for today is only force 3-4 NW, and even weaker, but may change by Monday to a southerly and strengthen.
-Then, they predict force up to 7 for Wednesday.
+The predicted wind for today was only force 3-4 NW, and even weaker, but it may change by Monday to a southerly and strengthen.
+Then, they predicted force up to 7 for Wednesday.
 We shall see.

 Indeed Spindrift was in the first little cove just N of Skala and S of Meloyi.
 Since the time was fairly early and I did not see any activity on her deck and not wanting to disturb her crew I did not stop but proceeded to Skala with the intention to stop on my way back.
 After I finished my shopping I started my return to Agrio Livadhi.
 On the way, I saw that Spindriftʼs dinghy was missing and so I concluded that my friends had already left.
 As I was approaching Thetis Mark did call.
 They do not have a mobile phone but he was calling from public phone.
 I told him that now I know where they are and I will later move Thetis to their cove.